MiSTer-devel/MkDocs_MiSTer/docs/advanced/ini.md

 `forced_scandoubler` - VGA output will always run in 31kHz mode (scandoubled) if this setting is turned on, useful for computer CRT's.

-`ypbpr` - Changes the VGA output to a YPbPr signal.
+`vga_mode=rgb` - Changes the VGA output to a rgb, ypbpr, svideo, cvbs. rgb is default.

+`ntsc_mode=0` - Only for S-Video and CVBS vga_mode.
+0 - normal NTSC, 1 - PAL-60, 2 - PAL-M. Note: No cores officially use these settings.

 `composite_sync` - Sends the sync signal on Hsync over VGA output, needed for certain configurations.